 News Websites vs. Library News Databases

 Many of us get our daily news from news websites.
 This works great if you want to read today's news and have access to the news site...that is until you hit a paywall.
 Or perhaps you have a link to a news story from five years ago and discover that it no longer works.

-When conducting news research, there are several reasons it's better to search a library news database than an online news site:
+When conducting news research, there are several reasons why a using a library news database for your search might be better than using an online news site:

 Searching E-Journals for Full Text Access to Specific Newspaper Title